7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 #### Assertions with Effects with Environments

 @scaladoc[The `in` method for `F[_, _, _]` effect types](izumi.distage.testkit.services.scalatest.dstest.DistageAbstractScalatestSpec$$DSWordSpecStringWrapper3)
-supports injection of environments from the object graph.
-This is in addition to the simple assertions and assertions with effects described above.
+supports injection of environments from the object graph in addition to simple assertions and assertions with effects.

-A test that verifies the bonus service always returns one would be:
+A test that verifies the bonus service always returns a value of `1` in our demonstration would be:

 ```scala mdoc:fakepackage:to-string
 "fakepackage app": Unit